-Is one of the few domestic remedies which have come into general use and favor, without puffing.
-It is the product of a simple shrub, harmless in all cases, and as a domestic remedy unequalled.
-For Burns, Cuts, Bruises, Soreness, Lumeness, Sprains, Rheumatism, Boils, Ulcers, Old Sores and Wounds, in has not an equal.
-It is also used, with great success, for Toothache, Headache, Neuralgia, Sore Throat, Colic, Diarrhea, Hoarseness, and other similar trouble. some and painful affections, while it prompty arrests all Hemorrhages.
+Is one of the few domestic remedies which have come into general use and favor, without puffing.- It is the product of a simple shrub, harmless in all cases, and as a domestic remedy unequalled.
+For Burns, Guts, Bruises, Soreness, Lameness, Sprains, Rheumatism, Boils, Ulcers, Old Sores and Wounds, it has not an equal.
+It is also used, with great success, for Toothache, Headache, Neuralgia, Sore Throat.
+Colic, Diarrhaea, Hoarseness, and other similar trouble some and painful affections, while it prompty arrests all Hemorrhages.
 Hundreds of physicians use it daily in their practice, and give it their unqualified recommendation.
-Sold by our agents and deal
+Sold by our agents and deal-

-F. HUMPHREYS & CO., 562 Broadway SOLE PROPRIETORS AND MANUFACTURERS.
-May 8, - 60, 1y.
+F. HUMPHREYS & 60, 562 Broadway.
+Sole proprietors and Manufacturers.
+May 8,-'60, 1y.